NCEAS/eml/docs/eml-semantic-annotation-primer.md

 Things to check:

 1. Be sure you have used the right classes, properties, or vocabularies for your annotation components
-  1. Become familiar with the vocabularies in your annotation, especially definitions and relationships
+  1. Become familiar with the vocabularies in your annotation, especially any labels, definitions, and relationships associated with your term(s) of interest.
   1. Check with your community for specific recommendations on the best vocabularies to use for annotations at different levels.
 Our examples use [well-constructed vocabularies](#external-vocabularies).
 1. In `additionalMetadata`, don't combine `annotations` with more than one `describes` element.
 EML allows 1:many `describes` elements in a single `additionalMetadata` section.
 So if you have 2 `describes` and 2 `annotations`, you will have 4 RDF statements.
 Make sure they are all true, and if not, break them up into multiple `additionalMetadata` sections.